 During a visit to Mallarmé in February 1892, Whistler came across a notebook into which the poet has copied a set of quatrains, four line poems in the form of addresses.
 Mallarmé took a particular interest in creating ‘occasional’ verse – poems inscribed on objects and gifts such as fans or even glacé fruit, or poems that celebrate a particular person or event.
 The quatrains that Whistler discovered were all supposed to be written on envelopes for letters to his literary and artistic friends (although it’s not clear how many of them were actually sent).

 Autograph copies of all 89 quatrains are now held at Glasgow University Library.
-These came to the Library through the gift of Rosalie Birne Philips, Whistler’s daughter-in-law and were included amongst a wealth of books, painting and manuscripts that make up the Whistler holding in Special Collections.
+These came to the Library through the gift of Whistler’s daughter-in-law, Rosalie Birne Philips and were included amongst a wealth of books, painting and manuscripts that make up the Whistler holdings in Special Collections.

-Using the comment facility on this site, readers are invited to contribute translations, versions or imitations of Mallarmé’s poems in whatever language form they like.
-This online exhibition will be incorporated into a physical installation in the form of a large touch screen device at the Glasgow University Library during December 2019.
+We think these are fascinating and challenging texts and would love to see what readers from across the internet make of them.
+As well as reading the poems, we’re encouraging you to contribute translations, versions or imitations of Mallarmé’s poems in whatever language form you like.
+This online exhibition will be incorporated into a physical installation in the form of a large touch screen device at the Glasgow University Library for our last network event during December 2019.